RWS/graphql-client-dotnet/README.md

 About
 -----
-The GraphQL client provides a public content API for .NET in order to retrieve content from the new GraphQL endpoint exposed by the content service.
+The GraphQL client provides a public content API for .NET in order to retrieve content from the new GraphQL endpoint exposed by the Content Service.

-We provide a strongly typed model built directly from the GraphQL schema used by the content service and also allow execution of general GraphQL requests.
+We provide a strongly typed model built directly from the GraphQL schema used by the Content Service and also allow execution of general GraphQL requests.

 You can generate a strongly typed model for any GraphQL schema by using the tools provided.